 I guess you could say it’s a little like renting.
 With normal hosting, you get a machine that gives you resources, like memory and CPU time.

 With Cloud hosting, you don’t have a machine.
 Your hardware is virtual, which brings a whole host of cool benefits.
-It’s pretty advanced and can be pretty cost efficient when compared with the other types of hosting, but it’s definitely something that is trending on 2015 and beyond.
+It’s pretty advanced and can be pretty cost-efficient when compared to the other types of hosting.
+It’s definitely something that is trending from 2015 and beyond.

 - Only pay for what you use

 Of all the hosting options we’ve talked about, cloud hosting is by far the most scalable and efficient.
 With cloud hosting, you only pay for what you use.
-So for example, let’s say your blog had a fantastic month where you got double, no, triple the traffic than it usually does.
+For example, let’s say your blog had a fantastic month where you got double – no – triple the traffic than it usually does.

 The server starts screaming because it can’t handle that much loading.
 With cloud computing, the server doesn’t just pack up and run.
 You can simply ask for more server space and bandwidth.
-It’s flexible, and that makes it very cost effective.
-Rather than paying X amount each month for an amount you may never even reach, depending on your goals, simply pay for cloud hosting and only pay for what you use.
+It’s flexible which makes it very cost effective.
+Rather than paying X amount each month for an amount you may never even reach – depending on your goals – simply pay for cloud hosting and only pay for what you use.

-It’s similar to pay as you go compared to a monthly phone contract.
+It’s similar to pay as you go monthly phone contract.
 Pay for the minutes you actually use, not a big bundle that costs a lot more.

-Again, there are negatives to this option as well.
+Again, there are disadvantages to this option as well.
 It takes advanced knowledge in terms of IT, so be aware of that when considering cloud hosting.
-Unless you know what you’re doing, it could get pretty confusing.
+Unless you know what you’re doing, it could get really confusing!

-The other negative, which is widely discussed, is that cloud hosting is potentially insecure.
+The other downside, which is widely discussed, is that cloud hosting is potentially insecure.
 Hotly debated, there is the consideration that your servers are all hosted in the ‘cloud’, meaning in virtual space.
 That could leave it open to cyber-attacks, some suggest.
-It’s an arguable point, one to be considered when choosing hosting.
+It’s an arguable point, definitely something to be considered when choosing your hosting.

 There are Your Options

-So there you have it; the pros and cons of each type of hosting.
-I know, it’s a bit to take in.
+Now you have it; the pros and cons of each type of hosting.
+I know – it’s a bit to take in.
 I’ve tried to make it as easy as possible for you to decide, pointing out the obvious pros and cons of each.